Jumbo Stay: History

-Jumbo Stay is housed within a preserved Boeing 747-212B.
+Jumbo Stay was housed within a preserved Boeing 747-200B.
 The 747 was built for Singapore Airlines, and entered service in 1976 under the registration 9V-SQE.
-In 1984, it was sold to Pan American World Airways, for which it flew until 1991 as N727PA Clipper Belle of the Sky.
-Later, it operated for Cathay Pacific Airways, Garuda Indonesia, and others.
+In 1984, it was sold to Pan Am, for which it flew until 1991 as N727PA Clipper Belle of the Sky.
+Later, it operated for Cathay Pacific, Garuda Indonesia and others.
 Its last air operator was Transjet, a Swedish charter airline based at Arlanda Airport that went bankrupt in 2002.

 The aircraft was subsequently acquired by Oscar Diös, who had previously run a youth hostel in Uppsala.
 Diös was developing a concept of running hostels inside many different objects, including boats, trains and lighthouses.
 When he found out that a retired aircraft was for sale at Arlanda Airport, he decided to try setting up an airport hostel inside it, as there were no hostels or budget hotels nearby.
 In December 2007, the municipality of Sigtuna granted him a building permit to establish a hostel within the aircraft at the entrance to the airport.